DataDog/documentation/content/en/monitors/types/error_tracking.md

 For more information about the **Configure notifications and automations** section, see [Notifications][5].

-### Muting Monitors
+### Muting monitors
-Error Tracking monitors leverage [Issue States][2] to ensure that your alerts stay focused on high-priority matters, reducing distractions from non-critical issues.
+Error Tracking monitors use [Issue States][2] to ensure that your alerts stay focused on high-priority matters, reducing distractions from non-critical issues.

 **Ignored** issues are errors requiring no additional investigation or action.
 By marking issues as **Ignored**, these issues are automatically muted from monitor notifications.